ucphinni/cpor/.github/instructions/aipyasync-core.instructions.md

 ---

-## ✅ Await All Subtasks and Shield Critical Sections
+### 4️⃣ Await All Subtasks

-- Use **await** everywhere coroutines are called.
-- Never return unawaited coroutines by mistake.
+- Never return or ignore unawaited coroutines.
-- Use **asyncio.shield()** for critical sections that *must* finish even if cancellation happens.
+- Use `asyncio.shield()` to protect critical sections.

 **Example:**